 Abstract.

-Assessment of landslide triggering rainfall thresholds is useful for early warning in prone areas.
+Assessment of landslide-triggering rainfall thresholds is useful for early warning in prone areas.

-- In this paper, it is shown how rainfall stochastic models and hydrological and slope stability physically-based models can be advantageously combined in a Monte Carlo simulation framework to generate virtually unlimited-length synthetic rainfall and related slope-stability factor of safety data, exploiting the information contained in observed rainfall records and field-measurements of soil hydraulic and geotechnical parameters.
-The synthetic dataset, dichotomized in triggering and non-triggering rainfall events, is analysed by Receiver Operating Characteristics analysis to derive - 10 stochastic-input physically-based thresholds that optimize the trade-off between correct and wrong predictions.
-Moreover, the specific modeling framework implemented in this work, based on hourly analysis, enables to analyse the uncertainty related to variability of rainfall intensity within events and to past rainfall (antecedent rainfall).
-A specific focus is dedicated to the widely-used power-law rainfall Intensity-Duration (ID) thresholds. - 15 Results indicate that variability of intensity during rainfall events influences significantly rainfall Intensity and Duration associated to landslide triggering.
-Remarkably, when a time-variable rainfall-rate event is considered, the simulated triggering points may be separated with a very good approximation from the non-triggering ones by a power-law ID equation, while a representation of rainfall as constant-intensity hyetographs globally leads to non-conservative results.
-This indicates - 20 that the ID power-law equation is adequate to represent the triggering part due to transient infiltration produced by rainfall events of variable intensity and thus gives a physically-based justification for this widely-used threshold form, which results valid when landslide occurrence is mostly due to that part.
+In this paper, it is shown how stochastic rainfall models and hydrological and slope stability physically based models can be advantageously combined in a Monte Carlo simulation framework to generate virtually unlimited-length synthetic rainfall and related slope stability factor of safety data, exploiting the information contained in observed rainfall records and field-measurements of soil hydraulic and geotechnical parameters.
+The synthetic data set, dichotomized in triggering and non-triggering rainfall events, is analyzed by receiver operating characteristics (ROC) analysis to derive stochastic-input physically based thresholds that optimize the trade-off between correct and wrong predictions.
+Moreover, the specific modeling framework implemented in this work, based on hourly analysis, enables one to analyze the uncertainty related to variability of rainfall intensity within events and to past rainfall (antecedent rainfall).
+A specific focus is dedicated to the widely used power-law rainfall intensity-duration (I-D) thresholds.

+Results indicate that variability of intensity during rainfall events influences significantly rainfall intensity and duration associated with landslide triggering.
+Remarkably, when a time-variable rainfall-rate event is considered, the simulated triggering points may be separated with a very good approximation from the non-triggering ones by a I-D powerlaw equation, while a representation of rainfall as constantintensity hyetographs globally leads to non-conservative results.
+This indicates that the I-D power-law equation is adequate to represent the triggering part due to transient infiltration produced by rainfall events of variable intensity and thus gives a physically based justification for this widely used threshold form, which provides results that are valid when landslide occurrence is mostly due to that part.
 These conditions are more likely to occur in hillslopes of low specific upslope contributing area, relatively high hydraulic conductivity and high critical wetness ratio.
-Otherwise, rainfall time-

-25 history occurring before single rainfall events influences landslide triggering, determining whether a threshold based on rainfall Intensity and Duration only may be sufficient or it needs to be improved by the introduction of antecedent rainfall variables.
+Otherwise, rainfall time history occurring before single rainfall events influences landslide triggering, determining whether a threshold based only on rainfall intensity and duration may be sufficient or it needs to be improved by the introduction of antecedent rainfall variables.
 Further analyses show that predictability of landslides decreases with soil depth, critical wetness ratio and the increase of vertical basal drainage (leakage) that occurs in the presence of a fractured bedrock.

-30 1 Introduction
+1 Introduction

 Rainfall thresholds indicating landslide triggering are useful for the development of early warning systems in prone areas (cf., e.g., Keefer et al., 1987; Fathani et al., 2009; Takara and Apip Bagiawan, 2009; Baum and Godt, 2010; Capparelli and Versace, 2011).
-Commonly, such thresholds are derived by the analysis of historical rainfall and landslide data, and identified by drawing a lower-bound

-- 35 envelope curve of the triggering event characteristics (e.g. Campbell, 1975; Caine, 1980; Cancelli and Nova, 1985; Cannon and Ellen, 1985; Aleotti, 2004; Wieczorek et al., 2000; Guzzetti et al., 2007) or by enhanced methods which consider curves associated with a given frequency of non-exceedance by triggering events (cf. Brunetti et al., 2010; Peruccacci et al., 2012).
-A review by Guzzetti et al. (2007) indicated the prevailing use in literature of so-called power-law ID thresholds, - 40 which are of the form $I = a_1 D^{a_2}$ , where D is rain duration to triggering and I is rain intensity I = W/D, W being rainfall accumulated over duration D. The $a_1$ and $a_2$ parameters have been derived by different researchers, for specific sites, regions or the whole globe.
+Commonly, such thresholds are derived by the analysis of historical rainfall and landslide data, and identified by drawing a lower-bound envelope curve of the triggering event characteristics (e.g., Campbell, 1975; Caine, 1980; Cancelli and Nova, 1985; Cannon and Ellen, 1985; Aleotti, 2004; Wieczorek et al., 2000; Guzzetti et al., 2007) or by enhanced methods which consider curves associated with a given frequency of non-exceedance by triggering events (cf. Brunetti et al., 2010; Peruccacci et al., 2012).
+A review by Guzzetti et al. (2007) indicated the prevailing use in literature of so-called power-law rainfall intensityduration (I-D) thresholds, which are of the form $I = a_1 D^{a_2}$ , where D is rain duration to triggering and I is rain intensity I = W/D, W being rainfall accumulated over duration D. The $a_1$ and $a_2$ parameters have been derived by different researchers, for specific sites, regions or the whole globe.